-- Individuals who work for the Department of Public Safety; - Any individual with responsibility for an aspect of campus security, but who does not constitute or is not a member of the Department of Public Safety, such as contract security officers and event security staff; - Any individual or organizational unit identified by a University policy as one to which students and employees should report criminal offenses; and - Any official with significant responsibility for student and campus activities, including but not limited to: - O Professional staff in the Office of the Dean of Students; - O Leaders in Student Affairs and Housing and Residence Life (such as Resident/Community Assistants and Resident Directors); - Student Organization Advisors; - O Athletic Directors (ADs) and Coaches (including Assistant ADs, Assistant Coaches, Volunteer and Club Coaches); - O Administrators at Branch, Satellite, and Separate Campuses; - Faculty or staff members who accompany students on short "stay away" trips; - O The University President; and - o Vice Presidents. - University Vice Presidents, Deans, and Department Directors shall assist, annually, the Clery Compliance Officer in identifying people within their units who may be CSAs for purposes of the Clery Act.
+- Individuals who work for the Department of Public Safety; - Any individual with responsibility for an aspect of campus security, but who does not constitute or is not a member of the Department of Public Safety, such as contract security officers and event security staff; - Any individual or organizational unit identified by a University policy as one to which students and employees should report criminal offenses; and - Any official with significant responsibility for student and campus activities, including but not limited to: - o Professional staff in the Office of the Dean of Students; - 0 Leaders in Student Affairs and Housing and Residence Life (such as Resident/Community Assistants and Resident Directors); - o Student Organization advisors; - Athletic Directors (ADs) and Coaches (including Assistant ADs, Assistant Coaches, Volunteer and Club Coaches); - O Administrators at Branch, Satellite, and Separate Campuses; - 0 Faculty or staff members who accompany students on short "stay away" trips; - o The University President; and - Vice Presidents.

+- University Vice Presidents, Deans, and Department Directors shall assist, annually, the Clery Compliance Officer in identifying people within their units who may be CSAs for purposes of the Clery Act.
 Because personnel and job descriptions change, someone who is a CSA one year might not be a CSA the following year.
 To determine which individuals are CSAs, the function served by that individual must be considered.
-If someone has significant responsibility for student and campus activities, he or she is a CSA.
-In 2022, 1,487 CSAs for the 2021 calendar year were identified and trained regarding their role. - Campus "Professional Counselors1" and "Pastoral Counselors2," when acting as such, are not considered CSAs and are not required to report crimes for inclusion in the annual disclosure of crime statistics.
-Pastoral and Professional Counselors are encouraged, in writing, when they deem it appropriate, to inform those they counsel about available voluntary confidential or anonymous reporting options for inclusion in the annual disclosure of crime statistics.
+If someone has significant responsibility for student and campus activities, they are a CSA.
+In 2023, 1,432 CSAs for the 2022 calendar year were identified and trained regarding their role. - Campus "Professional Counselors1" and "Pastoral Counselors2," when acting as such, are not considered CSAs and are not required to report crimes for inclusion in the annual disclosure of crime statistics.
+Pastoral and Professional Counselors are encouraged, when they deem it appropriate, to inform those they counsel about available voluntary confidential or anonymous reporting options for inclusion in the annual disclosure of crime statistics.

 CSAs must immediately notify the Clery Compliance Officer, of any crime reported to them while acting in the capacity as a CSA even if the crime has already been reported to law enforcement.
 Reports from CSAs are included in the annual statistical disclosure of reported crimes contained in this report, the Campus Crime Log, and may be the basis for a campus alert, including a Timely Warning or Emergency Notification.
-CSAs are not required to pass on crime information they become aware of in an indirect manner (such as overhearing a hallway conversation, or something a student mentions during an in-class discussion; or that a victim mentions during a group presentation), and are not responsible for determining whether or not a crime took place.
+CSAs are not required to pass on crime information they become aware of in an indirect manner (such as overhearing a hallway conversation, or something a student mentions during an in-class discussion), and are not responsible for determining whether or not a crime took place.
 The preferred method for CSAs to report crimes to the Clery Compliance Officer is by using the online CSA Crime Reporting Form found on the Public Safety website.
 You may also email CSA crime report information to crimereporting@boisestate.edu.
-Any questions about Campus Security Authorities, crime reporting or the Clery Act in general can be directed to Val Uranga by calling (208) 426-3227, or by emailing valuranga@boisestate.edu.
+Any questions about Campus Security Authorities, crime reporting or the Clery Act in general can be directed to Val Uranga by calling (208) 599-7815, or by emailing valuranga@boisestate.edu.